abpframework/abp/docs/en/framework/infrastructure/audit-logging.md

 ## IAuditingStore

-`IAuditingStore` is an interface that is used to save the audit log objects (explained below) by the ABP Framework.
+`IAuditingStore` is an interface that is used to save the audit log objects (explained below) by the ABP.
 If you need to save the audit log objects to a custom data store, you can implement the `IAuditingStore` in your own application and replace using the [dependency injection system](../fundamentals/dependency-injection.md).

 `SimpleLogAuditingStore` is used if no audit store was registered.
 It simply writes the audit object to the standard [logging system](../fundamentals/logging.md).